Malacañang Palace: Later years

 The longest residents of the palace were President Ferdinand Marcos and his wife, Imelda, who resided there from December 1965 to February 1986.

-Following a student uprising that nearly breached the palace gates in the early 1970s, Martial Law was declared, and the palace complex and its surrounding neighbourhood was closed to the public.
+On January 30, 1970, four days after the fifth State of the Nation Address (SONA) of President Marcos, student activists were able to storm Gate 4 of the palace with a captured fire truck and threw stones and molotovs into the buildings and palace grounds before the Presidential Guards Battalion came out in full force and repulsed the militants.
+Later reports would state that damages to property reached between P500,000 and P1 million.
+In combination with rising civil unrest, Martial Law was declared in 1972 and the palace complex and its surrounding neighborhood were closed to the public.

-The Pasig River had developed a foul odor by the 1970s and became a breeding ground for mosquitoes.
+The Pasig River had developed a foul odor by the 1970s and had become a breeding ground for mosquitoes.
 Between 1978 and 1979, Imelda Marcos oversaw the reconstruction of the palace.
 The palace was expanded with the façades on all four sides moved forward.
 The presidential quarters were enlarged on the front along J.P.
 Laurel Street, destroying the small garden and driveway leading to the private entrance, while a new dining room and expanded guest suites were built on the main entrance front.
 On the side facing the river, the Ceremonial Hall was built to replace the azoteas, veranda and pavilion.
 A larger presidential bedroom was constructed on the remaining side, with a disco at roof level.
-The layout of the old rooms was retained, although the rooms themselves were enlarged and new bedroom suites inserted in what had been part of the garden.
+The layout of the old rooms was retained, although the rooms themselves were enlarged and new bedroom suites inserted into what had been part of the garden.

 The old palace was gutted almost entirely, not only to meet the needs of the presidential family, but also because the buildings had been weakened by patch up renovations over a century that had resulted in unstable floors and leaking roofs.
-The building is now made of poured concrete, concrete slabs, steel girders and trusses, all concealed under ornate hardwood floors, panels and ceilings.
-It is fully bullet-proofed, cooled by central air-conditioning with filters, and has an independent power supply.
+The building was now made of poured concrete, concrete slabs, steel girders and trusses, all concealed under ornate hardwood floors, panels and ceilings.
+It was fully bullet-proofed, cooled by central air-conditioning with filters, and had an independent power supply.
 Architect Jorge Ramos oversaw the reconstruction, which was closely supervised by Imelda Marcos.
 The refurbished palace was inaugurated on May 1, 1979–the Marcos' silver wedding anniversary.